Explanations » B1 Grammar Explanations » Had better… It’s time…

 After had better we need to use infinitive without to.

-• I‘d better take a look.
-(NOT I’d better to take)
+• I‘d better take a look. blank

 Had better not (‘d better not) is the negative form of had better.